If you want to use this site please update your browser!

 The Birka dragonhead

-Although usually described as the head of a dragon Ambrosiani suggested that it could actually represent the head of a wolf of the same type, which is usually one of the three wolves, boar and eagle on some shields of the Wendel period.
-The lack of data on the archaeological origin of the form means that it can only be roughly dated to the Viking period.
-The image of the "dragon-like wolf's head" was so distinct that it was chosen as a logo for "Excavations on the Black Earth 1990-1995" by Ambrosiani and was accepted as an emblem for the subsequent Birka Studies series.
-Today, the cult "Birka Dragon" is synonymous with the World Heritage Site itself.
-Almost 130 years after the discovery of the mold, its cast copy was finally extracted from Chernozem in Birka Harbor.
-However, unlike the recently discovered dragon head, the image on the mold shows seven curls.
-Thus, it cannot be the real shape from which the dragon head was cast.
+While the artifact is commonly referred to as the head of a dragon, Ambrosiani suggested that it might actually depict the head of a wolf of a similar type.
+In certain shields from the Wendel period, there are typically three animal motifs: wolves, boars, and eagles.
+Due to limited archaeological data about the mold's origin, it can only be approximately dated to the Viking period.
+The representation of the "dragon-like wolf's head" was so distinctive that it was chosen as the logo for "Excavations on the Black Earth 1990-1995" by Ambrosiani and later became the emblem for the subsequent Birka Studies series.
+Today, the "Birka Dragon" has become synonymous with the World Heritage Site itself.

 UP